Air India: Headquarters

 Some artworks exhibited at the Air India office in Budapest (Hungary) in 1970.

 Air India Limited is headquartered in Gurgaon, Haryana, in Sector 16.
 Its head office is in 180000 sqft of leased space on the ground floor and floors 1–6 in Block 5 in the Vatika One-on-One complex, and the lease began on 29 September 2023.
 Air India Express, since 2024, occupies space in the same complex.

 Air India moved its headquarters from Air India Building, Mumbai to Delhi in 2013.
 The former Mumbai headquarters is a 23-story tower on Marine Drive and was one of the targets of the 1993 Bombay bombings.
 It then occupied Indian Airlines House, New Delhi.
 In 2023, Air India moved its headquarters to Gurgaon in the National Capital Region.

 Subsidiaries

 Current

-Air India Express began operations on 29 April 2005 and was initially owned by Air India Charters and operates flights from South India to the Middle East and Southeast Asia.
+Air India Express began operations on 29 April 2005.
+It was initially owned by Air India Charters and mainly operated flights from South India to the Middle East and Southeast Asia in its early days.
 In November 2022, Air India acquired AirAsia's stake in AirAsia India, renamed it into AIX Connect and announced plans to merge it with Air India Express.
 On 1 October 2024, this merger was completed successfully.